LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 # Observation and motivation

 The key idea of our method is to use 3D geometry to guide matching.
 This idea comes from the observation that RGB images have the following shortcomings:
-1. Their appearances:
-  *   change over time (see Figure 2);
-  *   change with varying view angles on non-Lambertian surfaces (see Figure 3).
+1. Their appearances change over time (see Figure 2), and with varying view angles on non-Lambertian surfaces (see Figure 3).
 2. Self similarities (e.g. repetitive patterns) favor false matches (see Figure 3).

 |         (a) Image 1971        | (b) Image 2015 |